Cover art of Nemu by Ruth Bochte

 5 Angels!
 Kelley Heckart embraces romance,

-battles, and fairies in Of Water and Dragons that
+battles, and fairies in Of Water and Dragons

-make this delightful story a precious treasure to read.
+that make this delightful story a precious

-She instills a great plot, intriguing dialogue and a
+treasure to read.
+She instills a great plot,

-well-rounded cast of secondary characters that keep
+secondary characters that keep the story

-the story flowing creatively and gives good meaning
+flowing creatively and gives good meaning to

-to absence makes the heart grow fonder.
+absence makes the heart grow fonder.

 Reviewed by: Linda L. at Fallen Angel Reviews